TEXT-S&P summary: CountyRoute (A130) PLC

--- One-half of the project's revenue is exposed to traffic risk through a shadow toll payment mechanism, under which Essex County Council (the council) makes payments to ProjectCo based on the number of vehicles using the road.
+-- One-half of the project's revenue is exposed to traffic risk through a shadow toll payment mechanism, under which the council makes payments to ProjectCo based on the number of vehicles using the road.
 The actual level of road use in financial 2012 (period ended March 31, 2012) was again lower than ProjectCo forecast at financial close.
 ProjectCo continues to forecast that traffic volumes through to financial 2016 will show a strong recovery.
 We think this is increasingly unlikely though note that, to date, the road has tended to outperform national trends for similar routes.

 -- ProjectCo assumes the risks of availability and potential cost increases related to subcontracting routine operations and management to contractors, which are currently appointed every five years.